jongodinez/Super-Secure-Chatroom/README.md

 1. Build the client & server of the TCP application
 2. Write a basic GUI
 3. Deploy a Cloudflare Spectrum application - TCP-layer DDoS protection
-4. DDoS my application and record the results
+4. DoS my application and record the results